Polarchris-Berlin/challenges/js-unit-testing/js-unit-testing_people/README.md

 ## Tasks

-Have a look at the following files:
+Have a look at the following files:npm uun

 - the [index.js](index.js) exports a couple of functions, but the implementation is missing (except the first one).
 - the [index.test.js](index.test.js) imports these functions; there is a `people` array you can use for testing your functions.
 Finally, the test cases are predefined, but not yet implemented (except the first one).